Frequently Asked Questions

 You also want to make sure that both the male and female Lamello's are not in the slot uneven (make sure they are pushed in far enough that the face of the Lamello is on the same plane as the face or edge of your part, centered and level).
 If the female is in crooked, when you go to push the parts together, it will slide even more in the direction that it was out, and it will become impossible to snap the connectors together.

 If you accidentally do put a Lamello in incorrectly, and you can't snap it together, if you have put a significant amount of force trying to push it together, it is best to disassemble, and then replace the male part (it is almost impossible to damage the female part, but the tines of the male part are fairly easy to damage).

-Yes, you will need to use a PUR glue (i.e., Gorilla or Titebond PUR).
+Yes and No, depending on if you choose to use Integral Finished Ends or Applied Finished Ends.
+If you choose to use Integral Finished Ends, you will need to use a PUR glue (i.e., Gorilla or Titebond PUR) in each female Lamello clip.
 PUR glue is the best choice, and the glue joints it produces far exceed all KCMA specifications.